areanddee/HS94-script/README.md

 The script presupposes that the geocat environment is available with Conda.

-To install the geocat environment, follow these directions: conda create -n geocat -c conda-forge -c ncar geocat-comp geocat-datafiles conda activate geocat conda install -c conda-forge matplotlib cartopy jupyter conda install netcdf4
+To install the geocat environment, follow these directions:

+conda create -n geocat -c conda-forge -c ncar geocat-comp geocat-datafiles

+>conda activate geocat

+conda install -c conda-forge matplotlib cartopy jupyter

+conda install netcdf4

 Running on your laptop would follow the pattern:

 conda activate geocat

-python interp.py
+python hs_diag.py

 conda deactivate

 The basic run pattern in an HPC environment (for example on casper) is:

 module load conda

 conda activate geocat

-python interp.py
+python hs_diag.py

 conda deactivate